How to Hold Yarn with Woven & Throw Style

 The term ‘throw’ is referred to as wrapping the yarn around the needle.
-Unlike the Pinch and Throw method that I have already blogged about, instead of lifting my entire hand off the knitting needle, I raise up my pointer finger and in a circle motion I throw it over the top of the top of the needle.
+Unlike the Pinch and Throw method that I have already blogged about, instead of lifting my entire hand off the knitting needle, I raise up my pointer finger and in a circular motion I throw it over the top of the needle.

 Instead of my whole hand doing the motion to throw, it’s just one finger and the tension is controlled by the woven wrap going through my hands.

 - Red Heart Heat Wave Yarn

 - 7 Plaid-tastic Gingham Crochet Patterns

 - Knit Hollow Mitres Scarf

 I found for myself this is awkward at first to master.
 The yarn was falling and pulling out of my pinky area.
 The yarn ball placement has everything to do with how the yarn feeds into your hand.
 The yarn should pull into your hand so the tension of the ball pulls it back into the crease between your pinky and ring finger.